Mr-McCurdy/curriculum/subjects/mathematics/AP-statistics/content/hypothesis-testing-one-sample.md

     Discuss why it is important to verify the normality conditions based on population parameters ($\mu$ and $p$) before conducting hypothesis tests.
 What could be the consequences of violating these assumptions?

+11. **p-Value Interpretation:**

+    If you obtain a p-value of 0.07 in a hypothesis test with $alpha = 0.05$, what is your conclusion?
+Explain the reasoning behind your decision.

+12. **p-Value Calculation Challenge:**

+    In a 1-sample z-test, the test statistic is calculated to be $z = -2.58$.
+Calculate the p-value for this two-tailed test and determine whether to reject the null hypothesis at the 1% significance level.

 ---

 **Happy Testing!**